bw0rth/pync/docs/source/examples/remote-code-exec.rst

       pync('-vlky "import sys; exec(sys.stdin.read(), {})" localhost 8000'

-We use the **-k** option here to keep the server open between connections, serving one client after another.
+We use the **-k** option here to keep the server open between connections, serving one connection after another.

 2. Connect to the exec server and send a string of python code to execute: